 8. Discover New Music

-Look for new music on music websites or Youtube by searching for your favorite genre.
+Look for new music on music websites or Youtube or Spotify by searching for your favorite genre.
 You could find a band you love!

 9. Scrapbook Important Events

 Scrapbooking is an awesome way to help you remember all the best parts of your life.
 You could make a scrapbook about a friendship, a holiday, or even your school years.
-Supplies are cheap and you can find free printable ideas here.
+Supplies are cheap and you can find free printable ideas on Pinterest.

 10. Start Knitting